Sauromalus ater: Behavior

 Harmless to humans, these lizards are known to run from potential threats.
 When disturbed, the chuckwalla enters crevices between rocks and inflates its lungs using a gular pump.
 Lung inflation distends its body and wedges the lizard tightly in place.

 Males are seasonally and conditionally territorial; an abundance of resources tends to create a hierarchy based on size, with one large male dominating the area's smaller males.
-Chuckwallas use a combination of color and physical displays, namely "push ups", head-hobbing, and gaping of the mouth to communicate and defend their territory.
+Chuckwallas use a combination of color and physical displays, namely "push ups", head-bobbing, and gaping of the mouth to communicate and defend their territory.

+They spend much of their morning basking.
+They display different basking positions depending on the season.
+In the spring, they lie inflated on rocks with their stomach pressed to the ground, resting their throat on the rocks.
+In the summer, this flattened posture is replaced with sitting and stilting.

 Chuckwallas are diurnal animals, and as they are ectothermic, spend much of their mornings and cooler days basking.
 These lizards are well adapted to desert conditions; they are active at temperatures up to 102 °F (39 °C).
 Chuckwallas brumate during cooler months and emerge in February.

-Mating occurs from April to July, with five to 16 eggs laid between June and August.
+Mating occurs from April to July, with 5 to 16 eggs laid between June and August.
 The eggs hatch in late September.